Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 # Docker

-This guidance explains how to build Docker images.
+This guidance explains how to build Docker images that you upload to a range of containers such as Docker Hub or Azure Container Registry, and then deploy to a range of targets.

 ::: moniker range="vsts"